sisl/ExpFamilyPCA.jl/docs/src/bregman.md

 But this is simply the Bregman divergence $D_b(\theta, \theta^*)$ with $b = 2A$.

 In conclusion, maximum likelihood in this model is equivalent to minimizing the deviance which is equivalent to minimizing the Bregman divergence defined by twice the log partition function.

+# TODO
+- [ ] show properties of Bregman like g is the inverse of f when F is defined as it is